john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

   * I graduate and make the trip (need the money, everything I own in my car)
   * I get there; just a maintanence guy
   * I call the new prof, get orders, and start fixing things
-  * Professor drops in, gets drunk
+  * Professor A drops in, gets drunk
   * Crazy things happen
   * I leave to go to grad school
   * epilogue: meth heads